Stefania is a Reader in Modern and Contemporary Literature.

 She is the author of Vietnam and Beyond: Tim O’Brien and the Power of Storytelling (Liverpool UP, 2012; paperback 2014) and the co-editor of The Invention of Illusions: International Perspectives on Paul Auster (Cambridge Scholars Publishing, 2011).

 She is currently working on contemporary American short-story cycles; see 'Psychopathologies Psychopathologies of the Island: Curses, Love and Trauma in Julia Alvarez’s How the García Girls Lost Their Accents and Junot Díaz’s This is How You Lose Her', Journal of Modern Literature, 41:2, 2018, 129-46.

-Stefania has also curated The Awakening and Selected Stories for Wordsworth Classics (September 2015).
-This is the first paperback to bring out in one volume Kate Chopin's extraordinary novel The Awakening (1899), along with the complete text of her two collections of short stories, Bayou Folk (1894) and A Night in Acadie (1897), and twelve uncollected tales.
+Stefania has curated Louise May Alcott's Little Women (2021) and Kate Chopin's The Awakening and Selected Stories (2015) for Wordsworth Classics.
+The latter edition is the first paperback to bring out in one volume Chopin's extraordinary novella The Awakening (1899), along with the complete text of her two collections of short stories, Bayou Folk (1894) and A Night in Acadie (1897), and twelve uncollected tales.

 Further research interests include minority and migrant literatures (esp. in the American context), and women writers of noir.
 Her essay on Vera Caspary’s Laura and Otto Preminger’s eponymous cinematic adaptation appears in Domestic Noir, Laura Joyce and Henry Sutton Eds., Palgrave Macmillan, 2018.